smtmfft/oyster-monorepo/attestation/verifier-risczero/README.md

 ## License

-This repository is licensed under the GNU AGPLv3 or any later version.
+This project is licensed under the GNU AGPLv3 or any later version.
 See [LICENSE.txt](./LICENSE.txt).